thegeektets/ilara-health-django/README.md

 pip install -r requirements.txt

-3. Create a new file in the project folder named "my.cnf" and configure the mysql settings as per your setup.
+3. update database settings on settings.py
 4. Run migrations to create the necessary tables in the database:

 python manage.py makemigrations